The Bridge

 Allegedly on an unknown date in the spring of 1944, Bruce “Bill" Overstreet Jr. was flying his P-51B Mustang, the 'Berlin Express,’ near Paris while escorting a US Bomber group when they were jumped by German Messerschmitt Bf 109s.

-After most of the German fighters had broken off their attack, Overstreet was left in a one on one dogfight with a 109.
-The Bf 109 pilot was attempting to escape, and flew over Paris in hopes that the heavy German triple A batteries surrounding the city would get the American off his tail.
-Overstreet pressed on, and managed to get a few hits on his target, damaging the Messerschmitt 's engine.
+After most of the German fighters had broken off their attack, Overstreet was left in a one-on-one dogfight with a 109.
+The Bf 109 pilot was attempting to escape and flew over Paris in hopes that the heavy German triple A batteries surrounding the city would get the American off his tail.
+Overstreet pressed on and managed to get a few hits on his target, damaging the Messerschmitt's engine.
 Overstreet stayed on his tail while dodging the intense enemy ground fire from below.

 In a last act of utter desperation to shake the American fighter, the German pilot turned his aircraft directly at the Eiffel Tower and, flew straight through.
 Overstreet was not about to let his prey get away, and followed right behind him, scoring several more hits as he passed underneath the steel structure.
 The German aircraft crashed into the ground, and Overstreet turned tail and escaped the heavy flak by flying at rooftop level and full throttle down the Seine until he had cleared the heavily defended city.

 On the 19th of October, 1962, the USS Ranger (CVA-61) was helping to film a documentary about carrier pilots.
 The ship was entering San Francisco Bay, and two VF-96 Phantoms were being readied for launch.
-The film shot was supposed to capture a Phantom being launched off the deck , then climbing away over the Golden Gate, however something occurred that delayed the launch enough that when the Phantom left the carrier, the pilot was faced with a whole lot of Golden Gate in front of him.
-Without any time to waste, the F-4 pilot flew directly, and through no fault of his own, underneath the Golden Gate bridge.
+The film shot was supposed to capture a Phantom being launched off the deck, then climbing away over the Golden Gate, however, something occurred that delayed the launch enough that when the Phantom left the carrier, the pilot was faced with a whole lot of Golden Gate in front of him.
+Without any time to waste, the F-4 pilot flew directly, and through no fault of his own, underneath the Golden Gate Bridge.

-On September 15, 1952, Robinson “ Robbie” Risner was escorting F-84 Thunderjets who’s target was a chemical plant on the Yalu River near the East China Sea.
-During their defense of the bombers, Risner's flight overflew a MiG base at Antung Airfield, China.
+On September 15, 1952, Robinson “ Robbie” Risner was escorting F-84 Thunderjets whose target was a chemical plant on the Yalu River near the East China Sea.
+During their defence of the bombers, Risner's flight overflew a MiG base at Antung Airfield, China.
 As the MiGs came up to greet the bombers, Robbie broke off to take them on.
 Chasing one MiG at nearly supersonic speeds down to, and at surface level, Risner pursued it down a dry riverbed, under a bridge, across low hills to an airfield 35 miles inside China.
 Shooting off its canopy, setting it on fire, and finally the fight concluded after flying in between hangars of the Communist airbase, where he shot down the MiG into parked enemy fighters.

 4 comments